ChasinSpin/SkyPilot/pifinder/README.md

 	* Click "Next"
 	* IP Address: pifinder.local
 	* Port Number: 4030
-	* Connect to the PiFinderAp Network in your phones settings
+	* Connect to the PiFinderAp Network in your phones settings.
+Note: Androids often need you to wait until a popup appears for the network confirming connection to a network without internet
 	* Click on "Check Connection Now"
 	* If connection verified, click Next, otherwise check the network you're connected to
 	* Change Preset name to "PiFinder"
-	* Make sure "Set Telescope Time & Location" if UNCHECKED
+	* Make sure "Set Telescope Time & Location" is UNCHECKED
 	* Click "Save Preset"
 	* Select "PiFinder" and connect
+	* Click on Observe / Scope Display and enable Telrad Circles and Cross Hairs so you can see a target for the current C14 position in SkySafari

 A graphical representation of setting up on SkySafari can be found here: [PiFinder SkySafari Setup Instructions](https://pifinder.readthedocs.io/en/main/skysafari.html)